SkylineCommunications/dataminer-docs/srm/srm_concepts/srm_instantiations.md

 When users create a booking using a service profile, they can select a service profile definition, potentially one of the associated service definitions, and then a service profile instance.
 This almost fully defines all settings required to spin up a service.
 With this approach, users do not have to select profile instances for each virtual function in the service definition.

-While using service profile instances requires more initial configuration efforts, it will highly decrease the time spent to create each booking.
+While using service profile instances requires more initial configuration effort, it will highly decrease the time spent to create each booking.

 ## Booking